Vishalgupta2424/Real-Time-Face-Recognition-Based-Student-Attendance-System/README.md

 - Face Encoding and Storage: The system encodes student facial features into vectors and saves these encodings for accurate face matching during the recognition process.

-- Background Image Integration: Integrates custom background images in the GUI to provide a visually appealing interface.

-- Image Handling and Processing: Downloads and decodes student images from Firebase storage in real-time, ensuring smooth and fast image handling during the recognition process.

 🛠️ Technical Stack:
 - Languages: Python